agdturner/ccg-r3d/README.md

 <img alt="A polygon with no internal holes in a box." src="data/output/d/test/axesr/test_i1_j13_k10.png" />

-Those two images are very similar , possibly identical.
-Here are two some with more noticeable differences respectively for the 6 decimal place and ddouble precision floating point precision:
+Those two images are identical.
+The following show a difference in some of the box line lengths for the 6 decimal place and double precision floating point precision images respectively:

 <img alt="A polygon with no internal holes in a box." src="data/output/test/axesr/test_i0_j7_k15.png" /> <img alt="A polygon with no internal holes in a box." src="data/output/d/test/axesr/test_i0_j7_k15.png" />

-A detailed comparison of the generated images and study of the differences could be interesting...
+A thorough comparison of the generated images and study of the differences could be interesting...

 # NB: Various other renderings had been produced from STL files, but that work wants doing again so the results are reproducible using the latest version of the software...